marciomdsj/marciomdsj/README.md

 - 👋 Hi, I’m @marciomdsj
-- 👀 I’m interested in programming skills
-- 🌱 I’m currently learning SQL
-- 📫 How to reach me ...

 <!---
 marciomdsj/marciomdsj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.